trianglegirl/recipes/10-cakes.Rmd

 In another bowl, mix sugar with oil and with with eggs until smooth.
 Stir in carrots and walnuts.
 Fold in the sifted dry ingredients.

-Divide and cake between two tins and bake for 25 min.
+Bake in springformtin for 30  min.
 Cool in tin.